 What is Curricular Practical Training ( CPT) : CPT is primarily given to students to work and gain experience of their field of study, while they work.
 Most of the schools allow students to work on CPT after 2 semester or 9 months( one academic year i.e, Fall & Spring) after entering US.
 You have to work with the academic department or your specific school within the university to get CPT.
 Typically you get credit for working in CPT, it means that it will be part of your degree requirement credits for award of the degree.
-You can look at it as legally working for a potential employer who is giving you an opportunity to prove yourself.
+You can look at it as legally working for a potential employer who is giving you an opportunity to prove yourself, while you are studying.
 Typically it is called Co-op or Internship for employers when they offer you the job.
-You can get paid in CPT.
+You can get paid when you work on CPT.
 You might have to work with the career services at your school too sometimes for processing of the paperwork.
 Some schools do not allow CPT if you not in the local city.
 You can only work in CPT until you graduate.
 You will need to work with the DSO( Designated School official) or International student Adviser to process your CPT application and issue you a new I-20 indicating the same.
 You should not work more than 12 months (full time) in CPT.
 If you do so, you will not get your OPT.
 So, be careful !
-Also, based on the program curriculum your DSO may authorize CPT during first semester, you need to check with your DSO.
+Also, sometimes, based on the program curriculum your DSO may authorize CPT during first semester, you need to check with your DSO.
 There is so much fraud around first semester CPT schools, be careful !